-29.6 Calamity Resolution
+24.6 Calamity Resolution Order

-29.61 Minor Calamities are resolved first, before non-minor calamities.
+- 24.61 Minor calamities are resolved first, before major calamities.
 Each player reveals these calamities simultaneously.
 These minor calamities should, for the most part, be resolved simultaneously.
-If any player objects to resolving them simultaneously the appropriate minor calamities must be resolved in ascending order (i.e. starting with Squandered Wealth and ending in Banditry).

-29.62 Non-minor Calamities are then revealed and resolved in ascending order, starting with Volcanic Eruption/Earthquake and ending with Piracy.
-Non-tradable calamities are resolved before tradable calamities of the same numeric value. (i.e., the order of resolution is Volcanic Eruption, Treachery, Famine, Superstition, etc.).
-Any player with a higher numeric value may resolve a non-minor calamity simultaneously with another lower numeric value calamity provided his actions will have no effect on the other player's resolution.
-This type of simultaneous resolution is encouraged and will speed up the game.
+If any player objects to resolving them simultaneously the appropriate minor calamities must be resolved in ascending order (i.e. starting with Squandered Wealth and ending in Banditry) with ties broken by A.S.T. order. - 24.62 Major calamities are then revealed and resolved in ascending order, starting with Volcanic Eruption/Earthquake and ending with Piracy.
+Non-tradable calamities are resolved before tradable calamities from the same trade stack (i.e., the order of resolution is Volcanic Eruption, Treachery, Famine, Superstition, etc.).
+If two players have the exact same major calamity ties are broken by A.S.T. order.
+Any player with a calamity due to be resolved later may resolve a major calamity simultaneously with another calamity provided his actions will have no effect on the other player's resolution.
+This type of simultaneous resolution is encouraged and will speed up the game. - 24.7 After all calamities are resolved they are put to one side to later be restacked with the rest of the trade cards (26.8).